WalletWasabi/WasabiDoc/docs/using-wasabi/IndustryStandards.md

 ---

 Wasabi Wallet strives toward establishing solid industry best practices and standards.
-Here is a list of all the supported and integrated Bitcoin Improvement Proposals:
+Here is a list of all the supported and integrated Standards:

 ## What is supported today